GPL Patch Information

 1. Mod Installation Directory/Mods/GEM+/Mod Physics Directory--the patch will always be used by this mod.
 Most mod patches use this method.

 2. Mod Installation Directory/Mods/GEM+/Mod Physics/Options Directory--the patch will only be used by this mod if its checkbox is checked in the GEM+ dropdown list.
-Use this method if you want to test a patch on one mod.
+Use this method if you want to try a patch on one mod.

 Whenever you add or delete a patch, delete the mod .exe and let GEM+ rebuild it to ensure that the patch is applied or removed.
 This procedure isn't always necessary, but is the safest approach.